 Bulgur wheat

 It’s widely enjoyed because of how nutty and rich it is.
-Once cooked, the bulgur wheat will have a fluffy, chewy, and soft texture that you will surely love.
+Once cooked, it will have a fluffy, chewy, and soft texture that you will surely love.
+It is also one dish that will give your meals a wonderful twist.

-Bulgur wheat comes in different varieties.
+These grains also come in different varieties.
 It can be fine, medium, coarse, or extra course.
-In my kitchen, I usually have fine and coarse bulgur wheat for the right texture.
+I usually have fine and coarse variants in my kitchen for the right texture.
+You can use any of these options, depending on your taste.

-I love pairing bulgur wheat with chicken because of how delicious they taste together.
-You can also mix it with beef, turkey, veggies, and more!
+I love pairing it with chicken because of how delicious they taste together.
+You can also mix it with beef, turkey, veggies, and more.
+Do you have any special recipes with bulgur wheat?

 Chicken liquid stock